How to Lock Edit Post

 Post Edit Lock of a User Profile

 Navigate through Dashboard → Users → All Users and choose the user you want to lock the post edit feature for.
-Scroll down the profile and there you will find a section named WPUF Post Lock as seen above.
-Simply select Yes from the drop-down menu of Lock Edit Post and any post posted by that user will be uneditable after that.
+Scroll down the profile, and there you will find a section named WPUF Post Lock, as seen above.
+Simply choose Yes from the Lock Edit Post drop-down menu, and any posts made by that user after that won't be editable.

-This is how that user's post looks like after he posted a review post.
+This is how that user's post looks after he posts a review post.

 When the user clicks on Edit, the message seen above is displayed on the screen.
-This confirms that the admin of the site has locked the edit post feature of that particular user.
-In the same way, the admin can lock post edit option for all the users.
+This confirms that the admin of the site has locked the edit post feature for that particular user.
+In the same way, the admin can lock the post-edit option for all the users.

 Post Edit Lock of an individual post